mugli/Avro-Keyboard/Readme.md

 ## License

-Avro Keyboard is licensed under **MOZILLA PUBLIC LICENSE Version 1.1**.
-You should receive a copy of the license in MPL-1.1.txt file with both binaries and source.
-An online version of the license can be found at: [https://www.mozilla.org/MPL/](https://www.mozilla.org/MPL/ "https://www.mozilla.org/MPL/")
+Avro Keyboard is licensed under **MOZILLA PUBLIC LICENSE Version 2.0**.
+You should receive a copy of the license in LICENSE.txt file with both binaries and source.
+An online version of the license can be found at: [https://www.mozilla.org/en-US/MPL/2.0/](https://www.mozilla.org/en-US/MPL/2.0/ "https://www.mozilla.org/en-US/MPL/2.0/")